Since she was 15 years old, Rebekah has been a victim of sex trafficking. But three years into it, her basketball coach realized who was doing it.

 Rebekah was scared, and she didn’t know what to do.
 She didn’t think she could tell anyone.

-For three years, Rebekah was coerced by her own father, and sold for sex.
+For three years, Rebekah was coerced by her own father, and sold for sex, and her coach figured it out.

 Her high school basketball coach could sense that something was going on.
 Through their conversations, she pieced things together and knew that Rebekah’s dad was abusing her.